abilajoshuaalan/Fornova_Home_Task/README.md

 The script assumes that the JSON file is correctly formatted and contains the required data fields.

-##### Limitations and Assumptions:
-The script assumes that the JSON file is correctly formatted and contains the required data fields.

 ##### Author:
 Joshua Abila